 Brivo vs. ButterflyMX

-Although Brivo offers a compelling access control system, ButterflyMX is more robust and rich with features, offering solutions visitor management solutions for all kinds of buildings.
+Although Brivo offers a compelling access control system, ButterflyMX may be more robust and rich with features, offering solutions visitor management solutions for all kinds of buildings.

 |Integrations with other systems||Yes||Yes|